-Annie Marie was born south of Seattle in a quiet town surrounded by deep forests and cold water.
-As a child, she trailed behind her father as he captured the landscape in watercolors.
+Annie Marie Musselman was born south of Seattle in a quiet town surrounded by deep forests and cold water.
+As a child, she accompanied her father as he captured the surrounding landscape in watercolors.
 She later majored in studio art at a small Midwestern college, and spent a year studying photography in Marseilles, France.

 This website was built by the fine folks at Indexhibit.